KageSilver/yAPP/Documentation/Sprint 1/Sprint 1 Worksheet.md

  - Our frontend has no logic layer, so we did not need to write any tests for that.

 #### Acceptance tests
+ - We've written automated acceptances tests using JUnit for our Android app.
+    - These can be found under yAppMobile > app > src > androidTest > tests.
+    - We chose this way of testing our app to make it easier and quicker to run these tests.
+ - We've written manual acceptance tests for our website.
+    - We chose this way of testing our website because we were unsure of how to write automated tests for our website, but we still want to ensure everything is running properly.
+    - For this, we've provided detailed instructions for running through each of our user stories under Documentation > Acceptance Tests.

 ### Other information on our testing approach
  - Due to the way we set up our project, we need to run system tests to test the integration of the logic/api layer with the database.
 We called these integration tests, which is what the information in our integration tests section is referring to.